plutotcool/glsl-bundler/readme.md

 > Note that the resulting `bundle` function is itself a transform function

-Alternatively, the `bundle` shorcut can be used to get the same result in a single call:
+Alternatively, the `bundle` shortcut can be used to get the same result in a single call:

 ```typescript
 import { bundle } from '@plutotcool/glsl-bundler'